POSYDON-code/POSYDON/docs/install/install.rst

     conda config --add channels conda-forge
     conda config --add channels posydon
     conda install python=3.7
-    conda install posydon
+    conda install posydon=1.0.4

 Now, you can activate the environment with

 .. code-block::

-    conda activate posydon
+    conda activate posydon_conda

 Downloading the POSYDON data
 ----------------------------
 Because the data is large, ~10 GB, it must be downloaded with an explicit command.
-Export the path to where you want to clone the data, e.g. `/home/`, and download the data from ZENODO with the following commands
+Export the path to where you want to clone the data, e.g. ``/home/``, and download the data from ZENODO with the following commands

 .. code-block::